boat-builder/agentpod/SPEC.md

 ## 1. Introduction

-AgentPod is an AI agent framework that uses a session-based interaction model.
-Each user message in the chat window initiates a new session, which handles input processing, context management via memory, and agent coordination.
-The session ends once a final response is delivered to the user.
+AgentPod is an AI agent framework built around a session-based interaction model.
+Each user message initiates a new session that manages the entire interaction lifecycle - from input processing and context management to agent coordination and response delivery.

+The framework is heavily inspired by and built upon OpenAI's [model spec](https://model-spec.openai.com/2025-02-12.html).
+AgentPod assumes that the user of this framework uses OpenAI models (that follow this specification).
+While using another model is not discouraged and it is technicaly compatibile, it may introduce behavioral considerations that developers should be aware of, including potential security implications.
+As of this writing, OpenAI is the only provider with a published model spec that their models are trained against, so we recommend using OpenAI models exclusively.

+Here's a simple example of AgentPod initialization and usage:

 ```go
 // initialization